PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-13 18:57:18
+Last updated: 2024-04-13 18:57:50
-Random Quote: How does a computer get drunk?
-It takes screenshots. - Will Livingston
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger